afhayden/kickstarter-analysis/README.md

 ![Theatre Subcategory Pie Chart](resources/Theatre_Dataset_Subcategories.png)

 ### Analysis of Outcomes Based on Launch Date
-It seems that throughout the years, the best period for launching campaigns would be from Apr thru Jul with May being the best timeframe.
+It seems that throughout the years, more campaigns were launched from Apr thru Jul with May being the most popular launch month.
+The difference between successful vs failed is the greatest in within the months of May and

 ![Theater Outcomes by Launch Date Line Chartt](resources/Theater_Outcomes_vs_Launch.png)

 ### Analysis of Outcomes Based on Goals